wiseshinobi/pinebear/finance/minimalist-mutual-fund-portfolio-apr-2018/index.md

 When it comes to investing money, the duration of the investment strongly determines what type of investment is suitable.

-Keep some money in you savings bank account for day-to-day needs.
+A savings bank account is suitable for day-to-day needs.
 This is the most liquid form of investment, but it also offers the lowest interest rate.
 The current rate of interest offered by SBI is 3.5% which is lower than the inflation rate.
 That means